btschwertfeger/python-cmethods/README.md

 Notes:

 - Data sets must have the same spatial resolutions.
-- This script is far away from perfect - so please look at it, as a starting point. (:
+- This script is far away from perfect - so please see it, as a starting point.
+  (:

 ---